trupf/ViewTube_VLC/README.md

 It is specially aimed at use with the VLC plugin but should not break compatibiliy with other plugins and probably improve totem performance the same way as VLCs (not tested by me).

+You need to disable cookies in your browser on Dailymotion to make this site work!

 Fixes:

 - start VLCs playback without delay